-My memory on this photo file of the Captain and the Big J happen during the crucial stages of their sudden-death playoff, after Patrimonio missed an easy layup, he was so upset and Jaworski went to him to say some words of wisdom, or piece of advice.
+My memory on this photo file of the Captain and the Big J happen during the crucial stages of their sudden-death playoff, after Patrimonio missed an easy layup, he was so upset and Jaworski went to him to say some words of wisdom or piece of advice.
 In the article above, the one that played big for the hotdogs in this game was rookie point guard Dindo Pumaren.

-3. April 24, 1988, First Conference, 2nd round of eliminations
+3. April 24, 1988, Open Conference, 2nd round of eliminations

-4. October 24, 1989, Third Conference, 2nd round of eliminations
+4. October 24, 1989, Reinforced Conference, 2nd round of eliminations

-Anejo was riding high on a three-game winning streak and with a 4-3 won-loss card, Purefoods was on top of the standings at 6-1.
-Two nights before, Carlos Briggs scored 70 points in Anejo’s win over Shell and was taunting Dexter Shouse that night, who was sitting near the commissioner’s row.
-On to the game itself, Anejo led 36-24 late in the first quarter but the hotdogs came up with a 13-0 bomb and led 37-36 after 12 minutes of play.
+Anejo was on a three-game winning streak and with a 4-3 won-loss card, Purefoods was on top of the standings at six wins and one loss.
+Two nights before, Carlos Briggs scored 70 points in Anejo’s 143-137 win over Shell and was taunting Dexter Shouse that night, who was sitting near the commissioner’s row.
+Anejo led 36-24 late in the first quarter but the hotdogs answered with a 13-0 blast to take the upperhand, 37-36, after 12 minutes of play.
 Purefoods went up by 10 points at halftime, 78-68.
 In the third quarter, the 65ers battled back and grab the lead, 113-112.

 I recall Purefoods coach Baby Dalupan was furious after the game pinpointing at the referees and as he said it here, he blamed the faulty officiating.

-5. October 30, 1988, Third Conference, 2nd round of eliminations
+5. October 30, 1988, Reinforced Conference, 2nd round of eliminations

-My fifth choice, also in the second round of eliminations of the third conference a year before, was as exciting game as number 4 in the lists, never mind import Joe Ward’s antics after the game.
+My fifth choice, also in the second round of eliminations of the third conference a year before, was as exciting game as number 4 in the list, never mind import Joe Ward’s antics after the game.
 The first meeting in the third conference between the two ballclubs saw Billy Ray Bates won his final PBA game as the hotdogs played with only one import.
 In this halloween treat, Anejo was on a two-game win streak at 3-5 while Purefoods were 1-6.
 The 65ers’ imports were Joe Ward and Tommy Davis and the Hotdogs’ imports were Perry Young and Kenny Travis, who led the hotdogs to their first victory against Alaska last October 23.
 In a classic overtime thriller, Anejo won 157-150, and the 65ers not only ended Purefoods’ great run in their first season but also newly-acquired center Abet Guidaben’s hopes of winning back-to-back MVPs.
-Anejo seemingly had the game wrapped up in regulation, leading 143-139 in the dying seconds but Al Solis connected a clutch triple to trimmed the lead to one and Jerry Codinera’s two free throws tied the count at 144-all, the Hotdogs had the final possesion in the last seven seconds but Al Solis muffed his three-point attempt, forcing extension.
+Anejo seemingly had the game wrapped up in regulation, leading 143-139 in the dying seconds but Al Solis connected a clutch triple to trimmed the lead to one and Jerry Codinera’s two free throws tied the count at 144-all, the hotdogs had the final possesion in the last seven seconds but Al Solis muffed his three-point attempt, forcing extension.